MetaMask/metamask-docs/snaps/how-to/troubleshoot.md

 # Troubleshoot

-This page describes common issues you may encounter when developing a snap, and how to resolve them.
+This page describes common issues you may encounter when developing a Snap, and how to resolve them.

 If you encounter any issues that you can't solve on your own, please [open a GitHub issue](https://github.com/MetaMask/snaps-monorepo/issues).